We take a closer look at two of the “challenger banks” making waves in digital finance: Starling and Monzo.

 Starling applies a percentage charge of 15% EAR (Equivalent Annual Rate) instead, meaning a customer who is £200 overdrawn for 14 days will pay £1.08 in overdraft fees.
 With Monzo you’d be paying £7 for that time.

 In terms of their app features, there’s not a whole lot to separate them.
-Over the summer Monzo added over a dozen features that customers had said they were missing.
-So, what you can do on their apps is largely the same.
+What you can do on their apps is largely the same:

-- How they help you save: Monzo ‘Pots’ and Starling ‘Goals’ let you stash money away for particular goals.
+- Saving.
+Monzo ‘Pots’ and Starling ‘Goals’ let you stash money away for particular goals.
 A holiday or Christmas present perhaps.
 Keeping the money out of sight but within reach could help you save.

 Starling and Monzo interest rates